microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 ### Triggers for Terminal Control consumers

 Case in point: [#6969].
-Visual Studio would like to supply their own trigger, and recieve an event with the ID of the trigger.
+Visual Studio would like to supply their own trigger, and receive an event with the ID of the trigger.

 > * Consumers of the terminal must be able to provide a pattern that will identify regions of clickable text
 > * Consumers will provide a callback that is called with the clicked text as a parameter